nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding the calorie content of a food item: `find`

-Finds the calorie content of a commonly-found food item.
+Finds the estimated calorie content of a food item.

 Format: `find FOOD_NAME`

 * By default, only the calorie contents of certain food items are included.
-Refer to the list of food items in the [FAQ](#faq).
+Refer to the list of food items [here](#what-are-the-default-food-items-for-the-find-feature).
 * If the user has entered a specific food item before, the `find` command will return the average calorie content of that food item. _(This includes entries on previous days, **on top of** the current day's entries.)_

 Example:

-* `find chicken rice` finds and displays the calorie content of chicken rice.
+* `find chicken rice` finds and displays the estimated calorie content of 1 plate of chicken rice.

 <div markdown="block" class="alert alert-info">